 In her criminal defense practice, Ms. Reicher handles a variety of government investigations and litigation in areas including antitrust, securities, and the Foreign Corrupt Practices Act.
 Her current caseload includes defending international clients in antitrust investigations by the U.S. Department of Justice, as well as conducting internal investigations relating to the banking industry.

 In commercial litigation, Ms. Reicher’s experience ranges from cases involving complex contractual disputes to matters alleging fraud, unfair competition, and breach of fiduciary duty.
 She routinely handles dispositive and discovery motions.

 Ms. Reicher also maintains an active pro bono practice.
 In federal court, she represents criminal defendants with limited financial resources who are appointed counsel through the Criminal Justice Act.
 She also currently represents individuals seeking asylum in U.S. Immigration Court.

-Ms. Reicher served as an extern for Judge William Alsup and clerked for Judge Yvonne Gonzalez Rogers of the U.S. District Court for the Northern District of California.
+Ms. Reicher clerked for The Honorable Yvonne Gonzalez Rogers of the U.S. District Court for the Northern District of California.
+She also served as an extern for The Honorable William Alsup of the U.S. District Court for the Northern District of California.